jjmartres/Zabbix/zbx-scripts/if.speed/README.md

 if.speed
 ========

-This script quey the speed of an interface using the ifSpeed and ifHighSpeed OID to return the right speed value for an interface.
+This script quey the speed of an interface using the ifSpeed and ifHighSpeed OID and return the right speed value for an interface.

 Installation
 ------------